fenago/python-networking-sysadmins/development/lab_guides/Lab_4.md

 ![](./images/C13963_04_22.jpg)

-Figure 4.22: 3D plot of demo data using matplotlib
+Caption: 3D plot of demo data using matplotlib

 In this exercise, you were successfully able to implement a very interesting feature provided by `matplotlib`; that is, the 3D